Investigators and Local VA Sites

 The VA Central IRB Application process involves two steps.
 The first step pertains to the submission of the protocol and supporting documents by the Principal Investigator/Study Chair (PI/SC).
 In addition, the PI/SC submits all waiver requests if they apply to the entire study, as well as model informed consent documents, HIPAA authorizations, and recruitment materials as applicable.
 The second step involves the submission of Local Site Investigator (LSI) Applications once the PI/SC application has been approved.

 All VA Central IRB Application forms can be found by clicking on the forms link on this website.
-Prior to filling out any of the listed forms, the PI/SC or Study Coordinator should contact the VA Central IRB Administrator at 202-443-5649 to discuss submission deadlines, potential participating sites, and application procedures.
+Prior to filling out any of the listed forms, the PI/SC or Study Coordinator should contact the VA Central IRB general e-mail address at firstname.lastname@example.org with the name of your study, funding source, principal investigator’s name, and number of VA sites that will be participating in the study.
+One of our VA Central IRB Managers will get back to you to discuss submission eligibility and procedures.

 The VA Central IRB also has an optional pre-review process.
 Drafts of the applicable forms and protocol can be submitted and a courtesy pre-review will be performed by one of the staff or by the VA Central IRB Administrator.
 This pre-review is not a determination of the VA Central IRB and is meant to assist the study team in ensuring the application will be complete at the time of submission.
 To request a pre-review, please contact the VA Central IRB Administrator.